anne-creator/real-hotmap-backend/README.md

 ## Overview

 The Real-Time Taxi HotMap project provides a real-time heatmap visualization of taxi pickups and drop-offs.
-It utilizes a data simulator to generate taxi data, which is then persisted in MongoDB.
-Since the storage size is limited in the free tier of MongoDB, old data is automatically removed when the storage threshold is reached.
-MongoDB change streams are streamed to Google's Pub/Sub, ensuring reliable and scalable message delivery.
-Finally, the data is loaded into BigQuery for efficient data aggregation and analysis, enabling the creation of a real-time heatmap based on the latest taxi data.
+It utilizes Change Data Capture (CDC) to capture and process real-time taxi data.
+CDC captures data changes from the source (e.g., a MongoDB database) and streams them to downstream systems for further processing and analysis.
+In this project, CDC captures changes stream from MongoDB and streams them to Google's Pub/Sub.
+The data is then loaded into BigQuery for efficient data aggregation and analysis, enabling the creation of a real-time heatmap based on the latest taxi data.
+The backend and frontend components are hosted on Google Cloud Platform (GCP).

 ## Features